BlackMages/RMMV-Plugins/README.md

 ---

-RGSS/RGSS2/RGSS3 script can be found here instead, along with this collection:
+If you're looking for RGSS/RGSS2/RGSS3 script, they can be found through the link below:

 https://burningwizard.wordpress.com/script/